goblincore/Donny-Bored-Server/README.md

 ```

-* An IMAGES table which stores the image links in our cloud storage as well as the size, rotation and X,Y coordinates
+* An IMAGES table which contains the image URL to the file in our cloud storage as well as the pixel size, rotation, and X,Y coordinates

 ```
 CREATE TABLE images (